winitzki/scall/tutorial/programming_dhall.md

 We will now consider functions that can work with all Church-encoded type constructors.
 Examples are functions that compute the total size and the maximum recursion depth of a data structure.

-Suppose we are given an arbitrary structure functor `F` with two type parameters.
+Suppose we are given an arbitrary pattern functor `F` with two type parameters.
 It defines a type constructor `C` via Church encoding as:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) → ???